 1.2.100 The finish occurs at the instant that the tyre of the front wheel meets the vertical plane rising from the starting edge of the finishing line.
 To this end, the verdict of the photo-finish shall be final.

 In other words the finish line is the start of the black line on the white band.
 A rider wins when the front of their wheel crosses the line.

 The optical effect

 Now about those bending spokes.
 There is no bending.
-Look again at the images above and note that if the spokes appear to bend, the gaps between the drilled holes on the rim also appear to move.
-Perhaps you could imagine a spoke bending, but you cannot drill and lace a wheel for the camera.
+Look again at the images above and note that if the spokes appear to bend, the gaps between the drilled holes on the rim also appear to move and so does the “o” in the Campagnolo decal.
+Perhaps you could imagine a spoke bending or a different decal, but you cannot drill and lace a wheel for the camera.
 The second clue to the image being different is the road surface.
 Look at the horizontal stripes on the ground, this is not normal either.

 It’s all down to the rolling shutter effect.
 The photo finish camera is not taking a series of photos, clicking away like a fashion photographer in a photoshoot.
 Instead a digital eye is scanning the finish line, taking a series of photos across the line in one go.
 Imagine a document scanner, only this one works much faster to scan the finish line.
 The camera on the Apple iPhone works this way too and people have snapped fast moving objects only to get weird images.
 Here are the propeller blades of an aircraft:

 Now you might think spokes bend but propellor blades are not disintegrating in the shot above.
 Instead the camera is scanning the field only the blades are moving so fast we get an odd image.
 This Youtube clip shows what is happening, watch the yellow line going down the screen.

 The yellow line represents the scan and the resulting image is generated by everything captured by the yellow line as it passes down the field.
 Note it doesn’t “snap” the red propellor, but instead it scans and picks up the rotation in segments.